I'm a work-at-home, homeschooling mom of three and a Canadian expat living in Guatemala.

 In many cases, diet plays an important role in how well the intestines function, so you'll probably want to experiment with this.
 We were giving our son daily enemas until we changed his diet to eliminate most wheat products, sugar, and milk.
 He now eats very well (we all do!), mostly fruit and vegetables and plenty of protein in the form of beans and meat.
 While he does still deal with the occasional blockage, enemas are not needed as often because of his diet.

 Most of the time, your kid is going to just be a kid.
 This problem doesn`t affect their mind or abilities at all and you'll be hard-pressed to keep up with your active toddler.
 Kids are a blessing and so much fun . . . no matter what they've gone through.

 A lot of parents are visiting this page because they have a child with an imperforate anus and are dealing with life revolving around bowels.
 Some are just here to investigate for a friend or grandchild.
 What's your story?

 As soon as he was born and I'd held him for a few seconds, he was whisked away to be cleaned up and checked over.
 Then the nurse came back, looking very sombre.
 "Your baby has a problem.
 He has no anus."
-She told me.
 She went on to explain that Dorian needed to be kept under observation and would have to be sent to the capital to have surgery within the next 24 hours.

-Since he was born in Guatemala, my husband wasn't allowed into the delivery room and had gone home for the night.
-He called the hospital early in the morning to find out if I'd had the baby yet and was told that he could come in during visiting hours.
+Since he was born in Guatemala, my husband wasn't allowed in the delivery room and had gone home for the night.
+He called the hospital early in the morning to find out if I'd had the baby and was told that he could come in during visiting hours.
 He asked if we were ok and the nurse evasively said, "Your wife is fine."

 "And my baby?"